twcmchang/colorful-moth/README.md

 ![](result_sample/B12-20120921-017_5comps.png)

 ### Acknowledgements
-This repository reuses code from pytorch-unsupervised-segmentation by kanezaki and a U-Net shaped 10-layer CNN by RaoulMa.
+This repository reuses code from [pytorch-unsupervised-segmentation](https://github.com/kanezaki/pytorch-unsupervised-segmentation) by kanezaki and [Data_Science_Bowl_2018](https://github.com/RaoulMa/Data_Science_Bowl_2018) by RaoulMa.
 Many thanks to all the contributions!

 ### Environment
 The test environment is
  - Python 2.7.12
  - tensorflow-gpu 1.4.1
  - torch 0.2.0
+---